agonzalezro/agonzalezro.github.io/content/go/new_blog.md

 Present
 -------

-As I said, my own blog generator was Pelican so I tried to keep Polo as much compatible as possible with it:
+My oold blog generator was Pelican so I tried to keep Polo as much compatible as possible with it:

 - the default slugs are the same that Pelican generates to avoid 404s after the migration.